On Monday 28 July 1952, the Melbourne Argus became the first newspaper in the world to print in full colour.

 The Argus wrote “Here’s a picture that makes news – and newspaper history, too.

-It is the first time ever that a newspaper anywhere in the world has produced a high-speed action news picture in color [sic] within hours of the event.
-It proves that color [sic] news photography for daily journalism is a practical proposition and no longer a newspaper-man’s dream.”
+It is the first time ever that a newspaper anywhere in the world has produced a high-speed action news picture in colour [sic] within hours of the event.
+It proves that colour [sic] news photography for daily journalism is a practical proposition and no longer a newspaper-man’s dream.”